-If you’ve been injured in a slip-and-fall accident in a Walmart, or any other kind of avoidable accident on the premises, you’ll need to prove three things in order to win your personal injury lawsuit against Walmart:
+If you’ve been injured in a slip-and-fall accident in a Walmart or any other kind of avoidable accident on the premises, you’ll need to prove three things in order to win your personal injury lawsuit against Walmart.
+These include:

 The same basic requirements also apply to wrongful death cases, if you are planning to sue for the loss of a loved one.
 Either way, if these three conditions fit your situation, you likely have a valid case.